MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Configures the default home page in Microsoft Edge.
 You can set the home page to a URL you specify or to the new tab page.

-If you enable this policy, the new tab page is always used for the home page, and the home page URL location is ignored.
+If you enable this policy, the Home button is set to the new tab page as configured by the user or with the policy [NewTabPageLocation](#newtabpagelocation) and the URL set with the policy [HomepageLocation](#homepagelocation) is not taken into consideration.

-If you disable this policy, the user's home page can't be the new tab page, unless the URL is set to 'edge://newtab'.
+If you disable this policy, the Home button is the set URL as configured by the user or as configured in the policy [HomepageLocation](#homepagelocation).

-If not configured users can choose whether the new tab page is their home page.
+If you don't configure this policy, users can choose whether the set URL or the new tab page is their home page.

-This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain, Windows 10 Pro or Enterprise instances that enrolled for device management, or macOS instances that are that are managed via MDM or joined to a domain via MCX.
+This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain or Windows 10 Pro or Enterprise instances enrolled for device management.

   #### Supported features: